Table of Contents

 This is easy to create open question example

-Questions on scale are the questions that give a user a scale to show their satisfaction or agreement towards a sentence or situation.
+Questions on the scale are the questions that give a user a scale to show their satisfaction or agreement towards a sentence or situation.
 “I would always recommend the restaurant for continental food”.

 How to identify your Target audience for Survey